sgerodes/python-three-commas/README.md

 ### Set the api key and secret

+Always make sure your api keys are stored securely and are not pushed into any public repositories

+#### dotenv file and dotenv loader (preferred, more secure)

 You can set key and secret as an environment variables.
-The preferred way is to use a .env file:
+The preferred more secure way is to use a .env file:

-create a file called .env with the following content:
+create a file called ".env" with the following content:

     THREE_COMMAS_API_KEY=<your_api_key>
     THREE_COMMAS_API_SECRET=<your_api_secret>